-This study will be done in the comfortable private sleep rooms in the Sleep Research Center run by Nationwide Children’s Hospital located at 83 Outerbelt Street, across the street from the Hospital’s Close to Home East location on East Broad Street.
+This study will be done in the comfortable private sleep rooms in the Sleep Research Center run by Nationwide Children’s Hospital located at 83 Outerbelt Street, across from the Hospital’s Close to Home East location on East Broad Street.

 Thank you for your interest in learning more about our smoke alarm study.
 We at Nationwide Children’s Hospital are excited about the work being done on making a safer tomorrow through research.
 This video will give you a brief introduction to the study and how you can help by participating.

 In this video, we’ll take you through more of the details of what the study will be like for you or your child, when to arrive, and what to prepare for.